 * Before the Internet

-A close friend once summed it up: During the 1970s, when you were drifting off to sleep in your bed, to the sound of your parents down the hall laughing at Johnny Carson’s monologue… Right there was the sound of a happy childhood.
+A close friend once put it plainly: during the 1970s, drifting off to sleep in your bed while your parents laughed at Johnny Carson’s monologue down the hall — right there was the sound of a happy childhood.

-On Monday nights a few years ago, Turner Classic Movies network ran edited, 15-minute segments of “Tonight” 1-on-1 sitdowns – footage of Carson with stars like William Holden, Liz Taylor, Burt Reynolds, Mel Brooks, Henry Fonda, etc. Great stuff from a time when people just went on talk shows… to talk.
-No movie plug, no world-saving actions to cite.
+On Monday nights a few years ago, Turner Classic Movies ran edited, 15-minute segments of Tonight 1-on-1 sitdowns — Carson with William Holden, Liz Taylor, Burt Reynolds, Mel Brooks, Henry Fonda.
+Great footage from a time when celebrities went on talk shows to talk.
+No movie plug, no world-saving initiatives to promote.
 Just conversation.

-It was how celebrities cultivated an offstage persona.
-Then, talk-show chats were longer and more relaxed.
-Because of this, Carson could ‘zing’ the guest or ad-lib.
-This was his gift — draw out the interview subject and prime the pump for that potential unplanned moment, or unexpected gem of a comment.
+That was how celebrities cultivated an offstage persona.
+Talk-show chats ran longer and more relaxed.
+Carson could zing the guest, ad-lib freely.
+His gift: draw out the interview subject and prime the pump for the potential unplanned moment — or the unexpected gem of a comment that audiences carried around for days.

 The show ran its course, and then some, and by the time it was sunsetting SNL and others were poking great fun at the “out of it” lack of hipness and the clunky monologue jokes of Carson and McMahon.
 Carson pressed on.
 And he went out on his terms, May 22, 1992, in one of television’s most memorable goodbyes. (monologue at 3:15 and farewell at 58:15) He walked away, and stayed away, until his passing in 2005 at age 79.

-“Late Night with David Letterman” — With the February 1982 addition of “Late Night with David Letterman,” executive producer Johnny Carson along with NBC Executives scored a hit in the 12:30 ET slot with a second late-night hour: David Letterman and his irreverent, insider humor, which was aimed at younger adults / collegiate audiences.
-(During the 1991 ratings year, the show averaged 3.2 million viewers.)
+“Late Night with David Letterman” — With the February 1982 addition of “Late Night with David Letterman,” executive producer Johnny Carson along with NBC Executives scored a hit in the 12:30 ET slot with a second late-night hour: David Letterman and his irreverent, insider humor, which was aimed at younger adults and collegiate audiences.
+The show averaged 3.2 million viewers in 1991.

-At its peak from 1985 to 1989, Late Night was the most disruptive, inventive and downright authority-challenging comedy show anyone had ever seen.
-Letterman’s hipper than Hollywood comedy persona, and the show he built, was about mocking celebrity and media right down to the fact that the production was based out of NBC New York (where Carson began in ’62), and not Burbank.
+At its peak from 1985 to 1989, Late Night was the most disruptive, inventive and authority-challenging comedy show anyone had produced.
+Letterman’s hipper-than-Hollywood persona and the show he built around it mocked celebrity and media — all the way down to the production’s New York base versus Carson’s Burbank.

 “Tomorrow” — From 1973-1982 the one-on-one interview program “Tomorrow with Tom Snyder” drew a quirky cult following peaking with Snyder’s interviews of John Lennon, The Sex Pistols, or Charles Manson.
 (I remember Dan Aykroyd’s spot-on SNL impersonation of Snyder more clearly than the real thing.)
 Between 1995 and 1999, David Letterman revived Snyder’s extended-conversation format in “The Late Late Show” (1:30 a.m.
 Eastern), a timeslot that begat the similar, “Later with Bob Costas” in the early 90s.

-Guest- and content-wise, Dick Cavett was the Carson-era counterculture/counterprogram alternative.
-No other mainstream entity would even give consideration to play host to someone like Gore Vidal or Angela Davis.
-On ABC from 1969-75 Cavett himself was an interesting, offbeat persona; well-spoken, self-deprecating… and self-impressed.
+Guest- and content-wise, Dick Cavett served as the Carson-era counterculture alternative.
+No other mainstream entity would give consideration to someone like Gore Vidal or Angela Davis.
+On ABC from 1969-75 Cavett himself was interesting and offbeat; well-spoken, self-deprecating… and self-impressed.
 (Were you aware that he attended Yale?
 He would be the first to say so.)

 The Late Night Wars.
 With the impending retirement of Carson in 1991, the coveted 11:30 p.m.
 NBC time slot was coming open but with rivals Jay Leno and Letterman each pushing to get it.